 “Mood swings mean I snap at people who don’t deserve my overreaction.

 8 simple, actionable ways to manage menopause symptoms at work

 The good news is it doesn’t have to be that way and there are some simple practical steps you can take to keep you on track professionally.

 Eat your frogs early and the biggest one first

 This is a metaphor for tackling the most challenging task of your day – the one you would typically put off.
 Deal with it early and relax into your day.

 If the first thing you do each morning is check your email you’re immediately letting the needs of others hijack your day rather than focusing on your own work priorities.
 Set specific times to read and respond to email.

 80% is usually enough.
-So relax your expectations and accept that striving for perfection isn’t a good use of your time ,or a realistic outcome.
+So relax your expectations and accept that striving for perfection isn’t a good use of your time, and is often not a realistic outcome.